MrBeast: 2012–2017: Early career

 Donaldson uploaded his first YouTube video in February 2012, at the age of 13, under the channel name "MrBeast6000".
-His early content included Let's Plays focusing on Minecraft and Call of Duty: Black Ops II, videos estimating the wealth of other YouTubers, videos that offered tips to upcoming YouTube creators, and commentary on YouTube drama.
+His early content included Let's Plays videos focused on Minecraft and Call of Duty: Black Ops II, videos estimating the wealth of other YouTubers, videos offering advice to aspiring YouTube creators, and commentary on YouTube drama.
 Donaldson appeared infrequently in these videos.

-In 2015 and 2016, Donaldson gained popularity with his "Worst Intros on YouTube" series poking fun at YouTube video introductions.
+From 2015 to 2018, Donaldson gained popularity with his "Worst Intros on YouTube" series, poking fun at YouTube video introductions.
 By mid-2016, Donaldson had around 30,000 subscribers.
 Donaldson dropped out of college in late 2016 to pursue a full-time career as a YouTuber.
 His mother disapproved of his decision and forced him to leave the family home as a result.

 As his channel grew, Donaldson hired four childhood friends—Ava Kris Tyson, Chandler Hallow, Garrett Ronalds, and Jake Franklin—to contribute to his channel.
-Franklin left the crew in 2020.
-Karl Jacobs, previously a cameraman, was promoted to replace him.
-Tyson left the crew in 2024.
+Franklin left the crew in 2020, whereas Tyson left the crew in 2024.